davircarvalho/Individualized_HRTF_Synthesis/README.md

 **Synthesis of individualized HRTFs based on Neural Networks, Principal Component Analysis and anthropometry.**

-## General info

-This repository was developed as part of a bachelor thesis project for Acoustic Engineering @ Federal University of Santa Maria - Brazil.
+*This repository was developed as part of a bachelor thesis project for Acoustic Engineering @ Federal University of Santa Maria - Brazil.*

 ## Individualized HRTF app